giis-uniovi/tdrules/README.md

 This repository contains a set of components to generate *Full Predicate Coverage Rules* and *SQL Mutants* to assess the coverage of the test data in relation to a query and load test data:

+- Discover the data store schema from an OpenApi specification ([tdrules-client-oa](tdrules-client-oa/README.md)) or from a JDBC connection to a relational database.
 - Generate the FPC Rules and SQL Mutants ([TdRules Service](https://in2test.lsi.uniovi.es/tdrules/)).
-- Discover the data store schema from an OpenApi specification or from a JDBC connection to a relational database.
-- Models to manipulate the rules (both FPC Rules or SQL Mutants) and the schema.
 - Load test data through a REST API or a JDBC connection.
-- Available for Java 8 and higher, and .NET (netstandard 2.0).
+- Available for Java 8 and higher, and .NET.

 NOTE: The name *TdRules* (Test Data Rules) is replacing the former *SQLRules* to enable generation of rules for data stores other than relational databases.